FFathan/DigiNote/ML/README.md

 <p align="center"><img src ="doc/model_structure.png?raw=true" height="340" alt="Model Structure" /></p>

 ## Results

 The model achieved 76% accuracy on character level and 60% accuracy on word level.
 The model is trained with only 10% of the total datasets, so the accuracy can be improved by training with more data.

+As for now the model is only trained with uppercase characters and some special characters.
+The model can be improved by training with more variety of words, more characters, and more languages.
+The recognition is dependent of contour detection, it's not optimized for detecting words with different font style and paper or background with lines.

 ## Methods for extracting text from image

 There are few steps before we can extract the text from the image.
 First, we need to pre-process the image.
 The pre-processing steps are as follows:

 <p align="center"><img src ="doc/processing-image.png?raw=true" height="400" alt="Dataset Preview" /></p>

 1. Cropping the image to detect the page of the image.
 2. Apply adaptive thresholding to the image.